-NOTE: In "Grantee Unique Appendices" following, also find tables providing additional public input gathered on needs and used in preparation of the 2021 AAP.
+NOTE: In "Grantee Unique Appendices" following, also find tables providing additional public input gathered on needs and used in preparation of the 2022 AAP.

-All comments received were accepted and used in development of the 2021 AAP, particularly regarding program priorities and funding allocations.
-Only comments outside the scope of City or CDBG and HOME grant policies were not used in formulating priorities.
+All comments received were accepted and used in development of the 2022 AAP, particularly regarding program priorities and funding allocations.
+Only comments outside the scope of CDBG and/or HOME grant program goals and/or grant policies were not used in formulating 2022 AAP priorities.